 • Extension class argument sources may contain Fortran source files.
-In addition, the list sources may contain at most one F2PY signature file, and then the name of an Extension module must match with the <modulename> used in signature file.
+In addition, the list sources may contain at most one F2PY signature file, and in this case, the name of an Extension module must match with the <modulename> used in signature file.
 It is assumed that an F2PY signature file contains exactly one python module block.

-If sources does not contain a signature files, then F2PY is used to scan Fortran source files for routine signatures to construct the wrappers to Fortran codes.
+If sources do not contain a signature file, then F2PY is used to scan Fortran source files to construct wrappers to the Fortran codes.

-Additional options to F2PY process can be given using Extension class argument f2py\options.
+Additional options to the F2PY executable can be given using the Extension class argument f2py\options.